baolidakai/candy_crush_ai/README.md

 TODOs:
 * other candy types
+* Side by side with brute force
-* implements dqn agent using policy\_net
+* Implements Monte Carlo agent

 How to featurize: raw pixel vs my own representation Which model use

-consider good randomization
+consider good randomization technique

 Some other models:
 policy gradients (DDPG)